Tennis Elbow

 - Testicular pain that has lasted more than 1 hour or continues when at rest

-Book a red appointment for all other testicular pain
+Book a red appointment for all other testicular pain.

-Book an amber appointment
+Book an amber appointment.

-If associated pain see above
+If associated pain see pain section.

-Book an amber appointment
+Book an Amber appointment.

-Other changes that may be reported in testicles include:
+Other reported changes may include:

 - A change in the shape of the testicles